I-4 and C.R. 532 Improvements

 FPID No. 444187-1

-This construction project will transform the I-4 at C.R.
-532 interchange into a Diverging Diamond Interchange (DDI), with the new traffic pattern expected to begin as soon as July 2022.
-The DDI will eliminate left turn phases at traffic signals as well as reduce the number of signal phases from four to two, which will lead to more efficient traffic movement throughout the DDI.
-Conflict points will also be greatly reduced, decreasing them by more than half.
+This construction project transformed the I-4 at C.R.
+532 interchange into a Diverging Diamond Interchange (DDI), with the new traffic pattern having opened to motorists July 2022.
+The DDI eliminated left turn phases at traffic signals as well as reduced the number of signal phases from four to two, leading to more efficient traffic movement throughout the DDI.
+Conflict points were also decreased by more than half.
 A conflict point is any location in the interchange where vehicles’ paths merge, diverge, or cross.
 These are the most likely locations for collisions to occur.
-The Florida Department of Transportation (FDOT) project will also improve ramps and add bike lanes and sidewalks along C.R.
+The Florida Department of Transportation (FDOT) project also improved ramps and added bike lanes and sidewalks along C.R.
 532.

-Construction began in July 2021 with an estimated completion in early 2023.
+Construction began in July 2021 and reached final completion in early 2023.